 Other species that have also been identified are the red-billed chough (Pyrrhocorax pyrrhocorax), the Eurasian wren (Troglodytes troglodytes), the great spotted woodpecker (Dendrocopos major), the European crested tit (Parus cristatus), the Western Bonelli’s warbler (Phylloscopus bonelli), the common wood pigeon (Columba palumbus) the rock ptarmigan (Lagopus mutus), the black woodpecker (Dryocopus martius), the wallcreeper (Tichodroma muraria) and the Ortolan bunting (Emberiza hortulana).

-Among the species that inhabit the Valley you will find the typical examples of Pyrenean wildlife, such as the Pyrenean chamois (Rupicapra pyrenauca), the mouflon (Ovis musimon), the Gerbe’s vole (Microtus pyrenaicus) and the alpine marmot (Marmota marmota), the red squirrel (Sciurus vulgaris), typical of Scots pine forests, as well as the wild boar (Sus scrofa).
+Among the species that inhabit the Valley you will find the typical examples of Pyrenean wildlife, such as the Pyrenean chamois (Rupicapra pyrenauca), the mouflon (Ovis musimon), and the alpine marmot (Marmota marmota), the red squirrel (Sciurus vulgaris), typical of Scots pine forests, as well as the wild boar (Sus scrofa).

 Other mammals identified include the European pine marten (Martes martes), the European polecat (Mustela putorius), the weasel (Mustela nivalis), the garden dormouse (Eliomys quercinus), the southwestern water vole (Arvicota sapidus) and the stoat (Mustela erminea).
 Thanks to the FELIS project (an agreement between the Philanthropic Association BOMOSA and the Andorran Government) in 2011, it was possible to demonstrate the presence of the wild cat (Felis silvestris), a specie in danger of extinction according to the Regulation of protected animal species of Andorra, listed in Appendix II of the Berne Convention and included in Annex IV of the Directive 92/43/EEC as an animal species of community interest in need of strict protection.

-The valley of Madriu-Perafita-Claror Is part of the project to monitor butterfly populations Butterfly Monitoring Scheme d’Andorra (BMSAnd).
+The valley of Madriu-Perafita-Claror is part of the project to monitor butterfly populations Butterfly Monitoring Scheme d’Andorra (BMSAnd) since 2015.